weatherwolf/HerbivoreCarnivoreWorld/README.md

 # HerbivoreCarnivoreWorld
-python program which uses turtle to visualize the interaction between herbivores and carnivores in a simple enviroment
+Python code which uses the python turtle library to visualize the interaction between herbivores and carnivores in a simple generated enviroment